Snova1054/Rocket-Elevators-Java-Controller/README.md

 ## Dependencies

-As long as you have **VS Code's Coding Pack for Java and Extension Pack for Java** installed on your computer and then you've restarted your computer, nothing more needs to be installed
+As long as you have **VS Code's Coding Pack for Java and Extension Pack for Java** installed on your computer and then you've restarted your computer, nothing more needs to be installed.

+### No tests has been made for this program, thank you for trying it with your own scenarios!